 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, highly actionable skill with excellent concrete examples for every pitfall.
-The WRONG/CORRECT pattern is effective for code review use cases, and the audit script adds practical value.
-The main weakness is that the content is somewhat long for a SKILL.md — the full catalog could be referenced rather than inlined — and some 'Why' explanations are slightly redundant with what the code comments already convey.
+This is a strong, highly actionable skill with excellent concrete code examples for every pitfall.
+The wrong/correct/why pattern is effective and consistent.
+The main weakness is that the content is somewhat long for a single file and includes minor redundancy (the summary table repeats all 12 items), though the table does serve a legitimate quick-reference purpose.

 Suggestions